chrishewlings/mdwiki/en/pages/personal/books.md

 ## Parish, James R.
 - ### _Fiasco: A history of Hollywood's Iconic Flops_
 	- "A film hit or miss often forms two sides of the same coin, notes veteran entertainment observer Parish (The Hollywood Book of Scandals) in this gleefully readable, well-researched study of hubris in Hollywood.
 Parish's 15 choice box-office busts since 1963's Cleopatra demonstrate how 'the combination of ill-matched personalities and tangled situations can result in chaos during the making of a must-succeed, extremely costly Hollywood feature.'"

+## Ronson, John
+- ### _The Psychopath Test: A Journey Through the Madness Industry_
+	- "They say one out of every hundred people is a psychopath.
+You probably passed one on the street today.
+These are people who have no empathy, who are manipulative, deceitful, charming, seductive, and delusional.
+The Psychopath Test is the New York Times bestselling exploration of their world and the madness industry."

 ## Schreber, Daniel P.
 - ### _Memoirs of my nervous illness_